tldr-pages/tldr/pages/linux/gdrive.md

 `gdrive upload -p {{id}} {{path/to/file_or_folder}}`

-- Download file or directory by id to current path:
+- Download file or directory by id to current directory:

 `gdrive download {{id}}`

-- Download to a given local path by its id to a local path:
+- Download to a given local path by its id to a given local path:

 `gdrive download --path {{path/to/file_or_folder}} {{id}}`

-- Create revision of id file using file specified by path:
+- Create a new revision of an id using a given file.

 `gdrive update {{id}} {{path/to/file_or_folder}}`